-Before driving with a child seat on the front passenger seat (if legally permitted in your market region), always double-check the status of the passenger front airbag to confirm that it is OFF.
-When the passenger front airbag is OFF, it will not inflate when a collision occurs.
-This indicator also displays when the seat is unoccupied.
+The Passenger Airbag Off indicator displays on the touchscreen when the passenger front airbag is OFF.
+When the passenger front airbag is OFF, it does not inflate when a collision occurs.
+This indicator does not display when the seat is unoccupied.

 To protect an adult occupying the front passenger seat, ensure the passenger front airbag is ON.
-When the passenger front airbag is ON, it may inflate when a collision occurs.
+When the passenger airbag is ON, it may inflate when a collision occurs.